luukvanderduim/tow/README.md

     an ergonomy helper for desktop zoom users.
     Adding a little extra convenience to zoom.

-Tow has the zoom area be 'towed by the keyboard caret'.
+Tow has the zoom area be 'towed' by the keyboard caret.

 (The caret is possibly better known as 'text-cursor')